You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 • Google scholar has a ‘Cited by’ and Cited in’ function which can also be used to find similar material.

-Zotero will allow you to organise your references and to download book and article references into your Zotero library as you find them, these can then be added to your word document with a cite as you write plugin
+Zotero is a reference manager will allow you to organise your references and to download book and article references into your Zotero library

 How To Insert Zotero Citations Into Microsoft Word How To Insert Zotero Citations Into Microsoft Word